 In order to assist students and college personnel in health/emergency situations on campus, first aid supply boxes are available in several locations in each building.
 Laboratories and workshops are equipped with first aid supplies.
-The Academic Advising office also maintains first-aid supplies for students utilizing the gymnasium and fitness areas located in the Moffat Student Center.

 A staff member will assess students who become seriously ill or need emergency care and, if necessary, an ambulance will be contacted to transport the student to a local hospital for further treatment.
 The cost of ambulance transportation and any subsequent medical services or treatment will be the responsibility of the student.
 The college does not assume responsibility for reimbursement of such expenses.
 If a student sustains injuries in the normal course of student activity on campus, an incident report should be filed with Human Resources in the Professional Center 15-9.